Click HERE to view the Council's full calendar of meetings for 2018/19.

 Notice of meetings must be given at least three clear days before a Parish Council Meeting and be displayed in a "noticeable place" in the Parish, giving time, date and venue.
 A summons to attend the meeting is also issued, specifying the agenda, to every member of the Council.
 Items not on the agenda cannot be discussed, other than those brought up by the attendance of the general public or in correspondence.
 However consequent resolutions must be deferred to the next meeting so that due notice can be given.

 The minutes of the Council meeting are taken by the Clerk, and are ratified at the next meeting of the Council.
-They must also be displayed in a noticeable place in the Parish, and for many Councils, they are now also displayed here on the internet.
-(See the links on the left)
+Minutes of all Council and Committee meetings are available to view on this website.

 Councillors are expected to adhere to the "Nolan principles" of conduct in public life.